tomscdxvi/tomscdxvi/README.md

 Welcome to my profile!

-🌱 I’m currently learning android development.
+🌱 I’m currently learning Android and iOS development.

-I’m looking to collaborate on side projects

 <!--
 **tomscdxvi/tomscdxvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.